Skip to content

 };

-Step 2: Subordinate Entity Statement
+Step 2: Subordinate entity statement

-Trust anchor issues statement about subordinate:
+The trust anchor issues a statement about a subordinate:

 var subordinateStatement = new EntityStatement